kffl/bunny-rest-proxy/docs/getting-started.md

 ## Step 1: Create a configuration file

-Entire configuration of Bunny REST Proxy is declared in a `config.yml` file.
+Entire configuration of Bunny REST Proxy is declared in a single file named `config.yml`.
 Let's create one defining a publisher and a consumer:

 ```bash
 cat <<EOT >> config.yml